parth2814/HashCraft/readme.md

 # HashCraft
 This Python script allows users to generate various hash values using different hash algorithms such as MD5, SHA-1, SHA-256, and more.
 It provides a simple CLI interface for selecting the desired hash algorithm and input password for hashing.

-# Features:
+## Features:

+1. **Hash Generation:**
-Supports a variety of hash algorithms including MD5, SHA-1, SHA-256, SHA-3, BLAKE2b, BLAKE3, CRC32, and more.
+    - Supports a variety of hash algorithms including MD5, SHA-1, SHA-256, SHA-3, BLAKE2b, BLAKE3, CRC32, and more.
-Provides a descriptive explanation of each hash algorithm.
+    - Provides a descriptive explanation of each hash algorithm.
-Easy-to-use CLI interface for selecting the hash algorithm and input password.
+    - Easy-to-use CLI interface for selecting the hash algorithm and input password.
-Displays the hashed password for the chosen hash algorithm.
+    - Displays the hashed password for the chosen hash algorithm.

+2. **Hash Cracking:**
+    - Attempts to reverse hashed passwords using common attack methods such as dictionary attacks and brute-force attacks.
+    - Provides feedback on the progress of the cracking attempt.
+    - Informs users if the password is successfully cracked.

+3. **File Input:**
+    - Users can now input passwords from a file for both hashing and hash cracking.
+    - The script supports processing multiple passwords from a file.

 # Installation: